How do Tiles work?

 Where does my data go/get shared?

 Data is transmitted directly to Mozilla and only aggregate data is stored on Mozilla servers.
 For both Directory Tiles and Enhanced Tiles, Mozilla is sharing aggregate numbers with partners on the number of impressions, clicks, pins, and hides their own content received.
-Data is transmitted directly to Mozilla and only aggregate data is stored on Mozilla servers.
-For both Directory Tiles and Suggested Tiles, Mozilla is sharing aggregate numbers with partners on the number of impressions, clicks, pins, and hides their own content received.
+The little data that Suggested Tiles reports goes to a restricted access server located in the USA.
+This data is stripped of IP addresses within 7 days, meaning that no one can be identified.
+We retain this data for a maximum of 13 months and aggregate all data to be shared with advertisers.
+For both Directory Tiles and Suggested Tiles, Mozilla is only sharing aggregate numbers with partners on the number of impressions, clicks, pins, and hides their own content received.

 How do I turn it on/off?